gurkpet/Bash/README.md

 pullDevelop - this will rebase develop from upstream and them merge it with current branch

 pushToOrigin - this will push the current branch to origin

+pushToLabs - will create a new branch called labs/$OldBranch/$currentYYYYMMDDHHMMSS, push it to upstream, switch back to original branch, and finanally delete the labs branch it created.

+reshell - will update your shell br resourcing `~/.bash_profile` to get access to any changes